tim-klug/Saml2Core/README.md

     //options.DefaultMetadataFolderLocation = "MyPath";

     //************************************************************************************************************
-    // The following section is if you application (SP) has a certificate and is signing the Authn Request with it.
+    // The following section is if your application (SP) has a certificate and is signing the Authn Request with it.
     //************************************************************************************************************
     // Certificate (REQUIRED) if you want you application (SP) to sign the authentication request (AuthnRequest)
     // The certificate serial number value.